 One English course in literary or critical theory

-1-7 English electives (may include ENGL 29900)
+One to seven English electives (may include ENGL 29900)

-Cluster statement with five courses
+Cluster Statement with five courses *

 |BA Project (optional)||000|